 - Compliance (A.18): Prevent breach of legal and contractual obligations related to security.
 Ensures security implementation and operation align with business policies and procedures.

 ISO 27001 Implementation Checklist

-ISO 27001 certification is a written document to prove that your system meets the requirements.
+ISO 27001 certification checklist is a written document to prove that your system meets the requirements.
 It is from external certification bodies and not ISO itself.

 However, if you are planning to get certified, ensure that the certification body uses the relevant CASCO standard.
 CASCO, ISO’s Committee on Conformity Assessment provides guidelines on the certification process.